High-frequency ventilation

-High-frequency ventilation is a type of mechanical ventilation which utilizes a respiratory rate greater than four times the normal value. (>150 (Vf) breaths per minute) and very small tidal volumes.
-High frequency ventilation is thought to reduce ventilator-associated lung injury (VALI), especially in the context of ARDS and acute lung injury.
+High-frequency ventilation (HFV) is a type of mechanical ventilation which utilizes a respiratory rate greater than four times the normal value (>150 (Vf) breaths per minute) and very small tidal volumes.
+High frequency ventilation is thought to reduce ventilator-associated lung injury (VALI), especially in the context of Acute respiratory distress syndrome (ARDS) and acute lung injury (ALI).
 This is commonly referred to as lung protective ventilation.
 There are different types of high-frequency ventilation.
 Each type has its own unique advantages and disadvantages.
 The types of HFV are characterized by the delivery system and the type of exhalation phase.

 High-frequency ventilation may be used alone, or in combination with conventional mechanical ventilation.
 In general, those devices that need conventional mechanical ventilation do not produce the same lung protective effects as those that can operate without tidal breathing.
 Specifications and capabilities will vary depending on the device manufacturer.

 Physiology

-With conventional ventilation where tidal volumes (VT) exceed dead space(VDEAD), gas exchange is largely related to bulk flow of gas to the alveoli.
+With conventional ventilation where tidal volumes (VT) exceed dead space (VDEAD), gas exchange is largely related to bulk flow of gas to the alveoli.
 With high-frequency ventilation, the tidal volumes used are smaller than anatomical and equipment dead space and therefore alternative mechanisms of gas exchange occur.